 Donaukanal translates directly as Danube canal, which conjures up entirely misplaced expectations.

 This is no thin stretch of water squeezing its way through cluttered historical streets.
 Nor is it a trade route plied by narrowboats bearing coal between the high walls and smokestacks of industrial premises.

 The Donaukanal is actually a decent-sized river channel that breaks off from the mighty Danube at the northwest entrance to Vienna, curves around the edge of the old town, and then continues out to the far east of the city where it rejoins the main river.

 Since it looks rather like a river and passes through the centre of Vienna, many mistake the Donaukanal for the Danube proper.
-But even if it’s not, the channel’s size and route make the waterway’s banks natural and convenient locations for urban riverside activities.
+Regardless, the channel’s size and route make the waterway’s banks natural locations for urban riverside activities.